allegroai/clearml-docs/docs/faq.md

 curl <api_server>/server.info
 ```

-which should output something like this:
+which should return something like this:

 ```console
 {"meta":{"id":"x68888b225ifcah8rb5122066afh5s2ae","trx":"cjfhf68saa084435ebh10s0a66fd5g2a8",